+Intramural Sports Junior Ambassadors LaSallian Youth Masque Drama Club
-Pennsylvania Junior Academy of Science (PJAS)

-The Pennsylvania Junior Academy of Science is a regional and statewide competition wherein students present their individual research projects to a panel of judges.
-The regional competition is in February, and the state competition is in May.

-• Pittsburgh Regional Science and Engineering Fair (PRSEF)

-The Pittsburgh Regional Science and Engineering Fair is a regional and statewide competition wherein students present their individual research projects (poster format) to a panel of judges.
+Extracurricular Activities Program, cont.
+Pennsylvania Junior Academy of Science (PJAS) PJAS The Pennsylvania Junior Academy of Science is a regional and statewide competition wherein students present their individual research projects to a panel of judges.
+The regional competition is in February, and SADD the state competition is in May.
+Pittsburgh Regional Science and Engineering Fair (PRSEF) Ski and Snowboard Club Pittsburgh Regional Science and Engineering Fair (PRSEF) The Pittsburgh Regional Science and Engineering Fair is a regional and statewide competition wherein students present their individual research projects (poster format) to a panel of judges.
 This is a spring time event and winners of categories are eligible for the national competition.

-• Penn State Science Symposium (PSSS)

-The Penn State Science Symposium is a statewide competition wherein students present their individual research projects to a panel of judges by either an oral or poster presentation.
+Penn State Science Symposium (PSSS) The Penn State Science Symposium is a statewide competition wherein students present their individual research projects to a panel of judges by either an oral or poster presentation.
 The competition is held in the spring time.

-• Science Bowl

-The local and national competition demands lightning thinking and a vast knowledge base, as students are challenged to answer a series of difficult questions spanning the realm of science and math.
+Science Bowl The local and national competition demands lightning thinking and a vast knowledge base, as students are challenged to answer a series of difficult questions spanning the realm of science and math.
 The regional competition is held in February.

-• Science Olympiad

-The Olympiad is a regional, state, and national competition consisting of over 20 creative events spanning the realm of science and engineering.
-This is a spring time competition.
+Science Olympiad The Olympiad is a regional, state, and national competition consisting of over 20 creative events spanning the realm of science and engineering.
+This is a spring time competition is held in February.
+Science Olympiad This event, which is hosted by the Pittsburgh Chapter of the Society for Neuroscience, is a team competition designed to test student knowledge of neurobiology.

-• Brain Bee

-This event, which is hosted by the Pittsburgh Chapter of the Society for Neuroscience, is a team competition designed to test student knowledge of neurobiology.
 The competition is held in February.

-Fairchild Challenge

-The Phipps Conservatory hosts this environmental science competition.
+Fairchild Challenge The Phipps Conservatory hosts this environmental science competition.
 It consists of 5-6 separate student submissions throughout the school, spanning the realm of ecology/environmental science.
-The competition is throughout the year by student submission.

-Envirothon

-This team consists of 5-6 events in the area of ecology/environmental science.
-Top school finishers proceed to the state level competition held in the spring time.

-ACS Chemistry Competition and National Chemistry Olympiad Students compete in a regional chemistry competition with two participants to be nominated for eligibility in the National Chemistry Olympiad.
-Olympiad participants can then compete for spots on the national and international team.
-The competitions are held in the spring time.

-• PA Governor's STEM Competition

-This is a competition in the month of February in which students will engage with their local community to learn about STEM-related careers and the skills necessary to be successful.
-They work in a team of 5 students to build a model.
+The competition is throughout the school, spanning the realm of cology/environmental science.
+The competition is throughout the school, spanning the realm of cology/environmental science.
+The competition at the area of ecology/environmental science. work in a team of 5 students to build a model.
 They will be asked to present their findings and explain the practical applications of their device to a panel of judges.
 The challenge will test teams' communication, problem solving, and critical thinking skills while providing a unique opportunity to share their creativity with students from across the state.

-SADD

-SADD (Students Against Destructive Decision-Making) is open to any student who is concerned about a variety of teenage issues, including, but not limited to, alcohol and drug abuse.
+SADD SADD (Students Assignt Destructive Desision Making) is show to any student who is concerned SADD (Students Against Destructive Decision-Making) is open to any student who is concerned about a variety of teenage issues, including, but not limited to, alcohol and drug abuse.
 SADD members sponsor student activities, assist with anti-drug and alcohol assemblies, conduct a program for middle school students, and plan and implement "Death by Drunk Drivers" activities before the Junior/Senior Prom and graduation.
 SADD also provides opportunities for members to discuss the difficulties of resisting peer pressure and other concerns for those who choose to live free of alcohol and drugs.